OpenVidu/openvidu.io/docs/docs/openvidu-call/docs.md

     The project architecture is divided into the following directories:

+    - `guards`: Contains the guards that handle the authentication.
+    - `models`: Contains the models that define the data structures.
-    - `components`: Contains the components that define the UI elements.
+    - `pages`: Contains the components that define the different pages of the application.
     - `services`: Contains the services that interact with the backend in a RESTful manner.

     Additionally, the project hosts the following files:

     - `app.component.ts`: The main file that initializes the Angular application.
-    - `app-routing.module.ts`: Contains the routes that define the application navigation.
+    - `app-routes.ts`: Contains the routes that define the application navigation.
+    - `app,config.ts`: Contains the configuration settings for the application.
+This file is where import for the OpenVidu Angular Components are defined.

 === ":simple-nodedotjs:{.icon .lg-icon .tab-icon} OpenVidu Call backend"